 Around the XZ1’s top and bottom caps, the soft edges make way for the glossy, diamond-cut metal trim.
 The bottom plays host to the USB-C charging port, while you’ll find a 3.5mm headphone port on the top.

-Sony has packed dual front-facing speakers into the Xperia XZ1, and these feature its new S-Force surround technology, which provides 50% more sound pressure than the speakers on the XZ.
+Sony has packed dual front-facing speakers into the Xperia XZ1, and these feature its S-Force surround technology, providing 50% more sound pressure than the speakers on the XZ.